Looking for a preview of a sample lesson with History Unboxed? Here you'll get a taste of what it's like to time travel with us.

 Finally, it was time to eat!

 We chat about the discussion questions as we go and sometimes I add in books from the further reading list while they work on projects.
 After we've done everything that comes in the box, we might try enrichment suggestions in the box or check out additional ideas on Pinterest.
+We wrap up our study by placing our timeline sticker on the History Unboxed timeline.

 Here are some sample pages for a closer look: